Courtesy of ENO

 Chicago-based Grand Trunk started off by making parachute nylon travel hammocks back in 2001.
 Since then it has expanded to a variety of outdoor travel gear, including the Parasheet beach blanket, which is made from water-resistant parachute nylon that sand won’t stick to.
 Despite its extra-large size that can fit approximately five people, it packs up into a stuff sack that is roughly the size of a water bottle.
 In addition to reinforced stake loops on all corners, it also includes corner sand pockets so you can weigh down the blanket without having to bring along stakes.

 Made in several Instagram-friendly colors and patterns, the Nomadix Festival blanket has a water-resistant base and soft sand-proof top to keep you dry and comfortable when you’re at the beach.
 It comes with anchoring corners so you can use your own tent stakes to keep it pinned down on windy days.
-In addition to making all products with postconsumer recycled plastic, Nomamix is also a member of the 1% for the Planet group.
+In addition to making all products with postconsumer recycled plastic, Nomadix is also a member of the 1% for the Planet group.

 At nearly six pounds, the Yeti Lowlands blanket is the heftiest option on this list.
-But its waterproof bottom and padded and insulated upper means you can use it for much more than a day at the beach.
+But its waterproof bottom and padded and insulated upper mean you can use it for much more than a day at the beach.
 It can repel both dirt and pet hair, so bring it along on camping trips or use it on road trips for your pup to sit on.
 When you’re done using it, it conveniently packs away into its own carrying case.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips